vadhavana/test/README.md

 # test
-this is just simple python program .
+This is just simple python program .